 As a girl, sometime prior to 1881, Minnie and her parents and siblings migrated westward to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

-Minnie first married Otis Wey ( ? - ? ).
-They resided in Texas, in Beaumont, Jefferson County, the heart of oil refining country along the Gulf Coast.
+They established a residence in Texas, in Beaumont, Jefferson County, the heart of oil refining country along the Gulf Coast.

 With noiseless tread the death angel enters our homes and ofttimes takes from us our fairest flower, and so it was on the night of Aug.
 13, 1909 when little Ruby way ... was taken from the loving care of a fond mother.
 [She] was sick only two days with congestion.
 But let the bleeding hearts be comforted, for the Savior said, "Suffer the little children to come unto me, for of such is the kingdom of God."
 And King David said when his darling boy was taken from him, "He can not come back to me, but I can go to him" Your little angel has escaped the sorrows and disappointments of this world, dear parents; and let his thought console you, that she is now "safe in the arms of Jesus."

-Tragically, their eldest son Floyd Elwood Emenhiser died in a housefire as a boy, perhaps with one of his Wey half brothers.
+Tragically, their eldest son Floyd Elwood Emenhiser died in a housefire as a boy, perhaps with one of his Way half brothers.
 It is said he accidentally started the fire while trying to start a small fire while his father was away at work.
 The incident is suspected to have taken place in Beaumont.

 Minnie passed away on April 10, 1923, at the age of 47.
 The local newspaper reported the cause of her death as rheumatism.
 She was laid to rest in Pine Hill Cemetery in Jonesboro, following a funeral ceremony led by Rev. Leach.

 Confusing many family historians and genealogists, William used the same names for several of his children -- William and Joseph.
-The older Joseph, from the second marriage, who lived in Muncie, IN, was known as "Joe of Muncie" to differentiate him from his younger half-brother, "Joe of Lansing," who resided in Lansing, MI.
+The older Joseph, from the second marriage, who lived in Muncie, IN, was known as "Joe of Muncie" to differentiate him from his younger half-brother, "Joe of Lansing," who resided in Michigan.

 ~ Son Orville Owen Emenhiser ~